Pokemon Card Scanner Apps Compared For TCG Collectors Today

 How BinderDex Fits

 BinderDex should sit after the scanner decision, not above it.
-The scanner's job is to create a useful lead.
-The collector's job is to verify the card and choose the route.
+Scanner output should create a useful lead.
+The collector still has to verify the card and choose the route.
 BinderDex's role is to preserve that verified decision so the same card does not get rescanned, repriced, and re-debated every time the binder comes out.

 That neutral position matters.
 BinderDex does not need TCGplayer to be wrong, PriceCharting to be thin, Collectr to be too broad, Dragon Shield to be too busy, Dex to be too narrow, or CollX to be too marketplace-oriented.
 Each one can be useful.
 The gap is what happens after the first result.

 Use BinderDex to keep exact-card identity, binder fit, watchlist status, sale candidates, and notes close together.
-If a scanner result is uncertain, mark it as a lead.
-If the card is verified, attach it to the route: watch, compare, verify, wait, hold, sell, ship, or skip.
+Uncertain scanner results should stay marked as leads.
+Once the card is verified, attach it to the route: watch, compare, verify, wait, hold, sell, ship, or skip.

 What To Watch Next